kynsonm/simply-sudoku/README.md

 #### I don't speak English (disregard the irony) and want to play this in [_insert language here_].
 Will you do that?

 I really do want to make a localization system, but that will take a ton of time to implement a system that translates all of my mortal text with their translations.
-It wasn't something I had in mind when I started the project and I need just need to do it!
-If anybody wants to help me with the actual translations, let me know!!
+It wasn't something I had in mind when I started the project, but I just need to do it!
+Also, if anybody wants to help me with the actual translations, let me know!!
 ## Feedback

 If you have any feedback, please reach out to us at kynsonmitchell@gmail.com or simply.sudoku.help@gmail.com